manasvityagi/IoT_Dashboard/Journal.md

--[ ] Make Class Diagram for Devices, Users and Household
+Before starting I felt the need of frontend devlopment knowledge, Hence did majority of chapters of freecodecamp's frontend development stream -[x] Make Class Diagram for Devices, Users and Household

-     Started at : 10:22 AM
+     Started at : 20/05/2020 11:22 AM
-     Estimated Time: 30 mins
+     Estimated Time: 60 mins
+     Finished at: 20/05/2020 20:24 PM
+     Remarks: Took way too long.
+And it still may need modification as I move along

+===

+-[ ] Make Login/Logout Feature

+     Started at : 20/05/2020 10:29 PM
+     Estimated Time: 90
      Finished at:
      Remarks:

 ===

 -[ ] Make models in Django